What comes to mind when you hear the phrases “Just Do It” or “Think Different”?

 So how do you create a memorable tagline for your life coaching business?

 How to Create Your Coaching Tagline: The 5 Key Steps

 Creating a tagline isn’t as simple as brainstorming words or phrases you like.

-Here are the five main steps I take my clients though before creating their tagline.
+As a helping hand, here are the five main steps I take my clients through before creating their tagline.